seriousme/fastify-openapi-glue/UPGRADING.md

 ### ESM module

-`Fastify OpenApi Glue` is now an ESM module.
+Version 3.x is an ESM module.
 If your code contains:

 ```javascript
 const openapiGlue = require("fastify-openapi-glue");